ysc2229-s1-23/.github/profile/README.md

 4. Final Project Presentation: 5%
 5. Peer Support: 5%

+## Peer Support: 5%

+Active engagement is key. **5%** of your grade is based on your participation and contributions.

+### GitHub Discussions: Why Participate?

+- **Solve Challenges Faster**: Pool collective wisdom.
+Someone might have the answer you need.

+- **Reinforce Your Learning**: Answering peers' queries helps solidify your grasp on topics.

+- **Stay Updated**: Get valuable insights, resources, and clarifications from active discussions.

+- **Network**: Forge connections.
+Today's discussion peer might be tomorrow's collaborator.

+Remember: quality over quantity.
+Make your contributions meaningful.
+Simply responding with "I agree" or "thanks" won't count.
+Instead, aim for meaningful contributions that add value to the discussion.

 ## Modes of Learning & Teaching

 The course will consist of several teaching methods: